Kathy’s House to make their house a home in 2022

 Then we’re also going to have to widen the doorways, do some floor coverings and renovate the bathrooms so it will also be handicapped accessible.Kenn Criswell, Kathy’s House Foundation

-And the foundation team hopes to turn the basement into a second living space.
+The foundation team also hopes to turn the basement into a second living space.

-But it’s not just Kathy’s House under this roof….it’s also Jack’s Garage and Noah’s Pantry….which feeds the community.
+It’s not just Kathy’s House under this roof.
+There’s also Pete’s Garage and Noah’s Pantry, which feeds the community.

 Food, dry goods, can goods, we even have a refrigerator full of turkeys.Kenn Criswell, Kathy’s House Foundation